sambit2/DataAnalytics-Web-based-Education/README.md

 # DataAnalytics-Web-based-Education

-Contains the design of the tool in JS and the analysis of log files in R

-### JSON
-sessionevents.json file extracted from the collections of ASQ in MongoDB as a JSON Array.
-It is in localhost as it is 144 Mb in size and will be shared later in Google Drive
+Contains the analysis of the log files that we collected from MongoDB.
+These log files were generated across multiple lectures (around 19) as a part of our experiments with ASQ.
+We used ASQ, a web-mediated tool to give lectures to around 300 Bachelor students at TU Delft.
+The data generated contained around 2 million rows.

-### test.js
+### thesis
-It contains the code that helps to extract the necessary components from the json and then work on it